April 2013 Newsletter

 As everything starts to wake-up in the garden after the long winter, it is important to think about fertilizing.
 All of your plants will begin to need nutrients and water after the winter, and Viola’s has many different fertilizers to suit any gardener.

 Manures are a great way to add some natural and organic materials into the garden.
 Chicken and steer manures are the most popular but don’t forget, worm castings are a superb addition for any part of the garden.

 Yum-Yum is in stock, and can be used for the ENTIRE garden and landscape area.
 Your plants and worms will love Yum-Yum.
 Yum-Yum is gentle and organic; it focuses on “feeding the soil that feeds your plants”.

-Viola’s also carries the Michael Melendrez Soil Secrets line in stock; make sure to check out the June 2011 Newsletter in the Archives for more info about the Soil Secrets line.
+Viola’s also carries the Michael Melendrez Soil Secrets line in stock; make sure to check out last month’s newsletter for more info about the Soil Secrets line.